The Identify API is only available to Business plan customers.

 The second argument passed to Hotjar through the Identify API call should be a uniquely identifiable user ID from your own site's database.
 User Attributes are associated with this User ID.

-The User ID should be unique per visitor but it should not itself contain personal information.
+The User ID should be unique per user but it should not itself contain personal information.
 It should also be a value that never changes for this user.
 Once you have set a User ID in Hotjar, it cannot be changed.
 If it changes, Hotjar will consider this to be a totally new user.

 It’s helpful to work this through with an example.